casanoe/dzBasic/README.md

 ## Getting Started
 First of all, installing dzBasic will not affect any of the scripts you have already in place so you can try dzBasic without disrupting things.
+However, I advise you to make a preliminary backup of the Domoticz database.

 The installation is very easy.
 Just 2 DzVents files are necessary.